Prestonjf/website-pf/README.md

-# Website prestonfrazier.net
+# website-pf (prestonfrazier.net)

-This README file describes how to configure and deploy the prestonfrazier.net website.
-This is a personal portfolio site.
-It is built on a serverless architecture using ReactJS as the front end webapp and AWS API Gateway and NodeJS Lambda as the back end server.
+This README file describes how to configure and deploy the prestonfrazier.net web application.
+This is a personal portfolio and blog site.
+It is built on an AWS serverless architecture using ReactJS as the front-end webapp and NodeJS as the back-end server.
+See AWS Services used for full tech stack.
 It is deployed using serverless framework.

 ### Prerequisites
 Before you begin, ensure you have met the following requirements: